lpod/lpod-python/doc/level1.rst

-- ``size``: the size, provided either in absolute values as the position, as percentages, or using the special keywords ``scale`` or ``scale-min`` (see ODF §9.3 for details); both absolute and relative values may be provided as a string, separated by a space, if needed;
+- ``size``: the size, provided either in absolute values as the position, as percentages, or using the special keywords ``scale`` or ``scale-min`` (see ODF §9.3 for details); both absolute and relative values may be provided as a string, separated by a space, if needed, like "10cm 12%";

 - ``z index``: an optional sequence number that allows the user to assign a particular order of rendering, knowing that frames are rendered by default